 Financing cash flows have historically consisted primarily of payments of capital leases and proceeds from the exercise of options we have granted to our employees and directors.
 In February 2009 we consummated a transaction with D4 Holdings pursuant to which we sold to D4 Holdings an aggregate of 39,000,000 shares of our common stock and a warrant to purchase up to an additional 30,000,000 shares of our common stock for an aggregate purchase price of \$1.2 million.
 In addition, on March 1, 2010, we and our subsidiaries entered into the First Loan Agreement with D4 Holdings pursuant to which D4 Holdings agreed to provide us and our subsidiaries a line of credit in a principal amount of \$1.2 million.
 On August 10, 2010, we and our subsidiaries entered into the Second Loan Agreement with D4 Holdings, pursuant to which D4 Holdings agreed to provide us and subsidiaries an additional line of credit in a principal amount of \$1.0 million.
 In connection with the Second Loan Agreement, we issued D4 Holdings a warrant to purchase up to 4,000,000 shares of our common stock at an exercise price of \$0.1312 per share.
 We have drawn down all amounts available to be borrowed under the first two lines of credit.
 On March 2, 2011, we and our subsidiaries entered into the Third Loan Agreement with D4 Holdings pursuant to which D4 Holdings agreed to provide us and our subsidiaries an additional line of credit in a principal amount of \$1.6 million.
 Pursuant to the terms of the Convertible Note we issued to D4 Holdings in connection with the Third Loan Agreement, D4 Holdings may elect to convert all or any portion of the outstanding principal amount under the Convertible Note into that number of shares of our common stock determined by dividing such principal amount by \$0.08 (as may be adjusted under the terms of the Convertible Note).
 Simultaneous with our entering into the Third Loan Agreement, D4 Holdings and we entered into an amendment of the First Loan Agreement pursuant to which (among other things) the maturity date for repayment of principal under the First Loan Agreement was extended from March 1, 2011, to March 1, 2012.
 In connection with the Third Loan Agreement, we issued D4 Holdings a warrant to purchase up to 1,000,000 shares of our common stock at an exercise price of \$0.096 per share.
-As of May 16, 2011, the Company has received advances in an aggregate of \$1,000,000 shares of our common stock at an exercise of borrowing under the Third Loan Agreement, the principal amount of which can be converted by D4 Holdings into an aggregate of 12,500,000 shares of our common stock.
-Each loan advance under the Third Loan Agreement requires the satisfaction of certain conditions, including a condition that there shall not have occurred, in D4 Holdings' sole discretion, any material adverse change in our business, operations or condition (financial or otherwise) or a material impairment in the prospect of repayment of any portion of our obligations under the loan agreements.
-In the event that any such events occur, we may be unable to access credit under the Third Loan Agreement.
+We have drawn down an aggregate of \$1,600,000 from D4 Holdings pursuant to notices of borrowing under the Third Loan Agreement, the entire amount available to be borrowed under the Third Loan Agreement, which can be converted by D4 Holdings into an aggregate of 20,000,000 shares of our common stock.

-There were no options exercised by our employees or directors during the three months ended March 31, 2011.
-For the three months ended March 31, 2011 and 2010, we paid approximately \$7,000 and \$39,000, respectively, for capital leases.
+There were no options exercised by our employees or directors during the three months ended June 30, 2011.
+For the six months ended June 30, 2011 and 2010, we paid approximately \$7,000 and \$80,000, respectively, for capital leases.